Privacy laws that apply to our business

 - proof of identity such as driver’s license or passport number;

-- telephone service number (including unlisted numbers) and other public number client details to provide it to the operator of the integrated public number database.
-Information in this database is used by emergency assistance organisations such as ambulance or fire brigade services; or
+- telephone service numbers (including unlisted numbers) and other public number client details to provide it to the operator of the integrated public number database in the case of an emergency; and

 - details of property including ownership or leasing arrangements.